ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 - NEW: Command 'j' to jump to the next instruction.
 This is useful for example to jump over an halt() call in an Ndless program.
 - NEW: Command 'ww' to write a word to an address.
+- NEW: Command 'ss' to search a string in memory.
 - NEW: "+x" is the default flag for the breakpint command 'k'
 - CHG: The breakpoint command 'k' takes as parameter a virtual address instead of a physical address.